 - Nerve Damage

-For more on the Medtronic Infuse Bone Graft, click here.
+For more information on Medtronic’s Infuse Bone Graft, click here.

-If you are suffering a side effect/injury from use of the infuse bone graft - off label - in neck cervical spine surgery, please seek and consult with your healthcare provider as soon as possible.
+If you or your loved one has are suffering a side effect/injury from use of the infuse bone graft – off label – in neck cervical spine surgery, please seek and consult with your healthcare provider as soon as possible.
+And, if you have been injured and want to talk to a infuse bone graft lawyer and/or file a low medtronic infuse bone graft lawsuit, contact us.